 Overview

-The aim of this ‘Spatial emission mapping’ chapter is to further elaborate on the gridding of emissions to:
+The aim of this ‘Spatial emission mapping’ chapter is to provide guidance on how to spatially distribute national air emissions to:

 Support the link between emission data and air quality models that need emissions information at a proper spatial, temporal and sectoral resolution;

-Facilitate countries in (improving) the gridding of their emission inventories of air pollutants under the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (CLRTAP) and the EU National Emission Ceilings Directive (NECD) ().
+Facilitate countries in (improving) the gridding of their emission inventories of air pollutants under the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (CLRTAP) and the EU National Emission reduction Commitment Directive (NECD) (), including the link to point source emissions (e.g. from E-PRTR).

 Sub-national spatial emissions are important because: